epsylon3/odbgscript/doc/ReadMe.txt

   MRU FROM Main Menu is static, so updated only on OllyDbg Restart

 1.54.3 (10 May 2007)
++ BUFFER, STR commands added to convert string to buffer or buffer to string
 + GMI new constants added, (imports, exports, reloc, name, version) see documentation
 + Added Length Information and Hex value to String Variables in Context Menu
 + Enhanced Internal Buffer/String Concatenation : mov test, ##+"123" give #313233# in test